Environment

 It provides multiple function for adding and removing entity systems.

-must be unique in the Environment
+An EntitySystem must be unique in the Environment.

 Adding a second instance will result in an exception.